syam000/syam000.github.io/_posts/2020-04-28-introduction-to-bit.markdown

 categories: react bit
 ---

 I have been looking into various ways to add components to my new react application.
 Then I found this new way to manage components called - [bit](https://bit.dev/).
+May not be new for some of you though.
+But as you all know, I am still a newbie 😅

 It looks interesting to me thus wants to write a short post on it.
-Even though it's well documented, I am just giving a gist here ☺️
+Even though it's well documented, I am just giving a gist here 😎

 ![bit.dev](/assets/bit_post_1.png)